CAT Results 2019 - Normalization - How To Proceed?

-CAT Results 2018 are out tomorrow on 5th January 2018.
+CAT Results 2019 will be announced on 1st week of January 2019.
 Here's everything you need to know.

 Apart from every candidate being sent a SMS on their registered mobile no. containing the percentile scored, below are the steps through which you can download your CAT scorecard.

 - Go to the CAT official website i.e. iimcat.ac.in

 - Login using your CAT user ID and password which was being sent to you via e-mail and SMS respectively.

 - Go to "Score Card" tab and click download.

 Two commonly heard terms around CAT (Common Admission Test) results and scorecards are"normalized score" or "scaled score".
 But what does it really mean, and how will CAT scores be "normalized"?

 Normalization is a concept in statistics, which essentially means the adjustment of values on different scales to form one equal and common scale.

 In CAT, this normalization process is applicable due to the difference in difficulty levels of the two slots in which the exam was taken by candidates across India.
 For those of you who already know your CAT scores due to a loophole on the official CAT website, you will have already observed a difference of 5-6 marks in scores of the two slots.

 If you want to know the academic definition of normalization and want more information, refer to this article.